 - To avoid FOIA (Freedom of Information Act) liability.

 - Or, they may not want the company to know what information they’re sending out, and to whom they’re sending it to.
 Which means there’s potential for data theft.
-Like this case from last June: Foreign Engineer Arrested for Trade Secret Theft Involving Medical Technology – TradeSecretLaw.com.
+Like this case: Foreign Engineer Arrested for Trade Secret Theft Involving Medical Technology – TradeSecretLaw.com.

 The Risks Inherent in Letting Employees Use Personal Email for Work